moveworks/developer-docs/plugins/sap-concur-approve-expense-report/README.md

 ## Step 2: Test required APIs with Postman

 Copy the cURL commands below into your API client like Postman for testing.
-Substitute any `{{placeholder text}}` with relevant ManageEngine SDP API credentials or inputs.
+Substitute any `{{placeholder text}}` with relevant SAP Concur API credentials or inputs.

 ### API 1: Authorization